grid-parity-exchange/Prescient/doc/OnlineDocs/source/reference/file_formats/rts-gmlc/gen.rst

 The diagram below shows an example of a fuel curve with 4 points.
 The output percentage increases along the X-axis with each successive point.
 Fuel consumption values on the Y-axis are calculated by adding fuel increments to the previous Y values.
+Note that the fuel consumption curve is convex above :col:`Output_pct_0`.

 .. image:: ../../../_static/image/Example-Fuel-Curve.png
    :width: 6.5in